dougwollison/quickstart/readme.txt

 **Details on each release can be found [on the GitHub releases page](https://github.com/dougwollison/quickstart/releases) for this project.**

+= 1.1.2 =
+Fixed preloading when passing a numeric array of terms.

 = 1.1.1 =
 Fixed save_meta_box issue when saving field data.